anatolikalysch/VMAttack/README.md

 ###What is a trace?

-In the plugin context a trace is a list object of trace lines.
+In the plugin context a trace is a list object consisting of trace lines.
 Each trace line consists of four basic values:

 - The thread id
 - The address of the instruction